Denmark in the Eurovision Song Contest 2005: Competing entries

 DR opened a submission period between 11 August 2004 and 10 October 2004 for composers to submit their entries.
 All composers and lyricists were required to be Danish citizens or have been registered as a Danish resident from 12 August 2004 to 21 May 2004.
 For the first time, songs could be performed in other languages other than Danish.
 The broadcaster received 236 entries during the submission period.
 A selection committee selected ten songs from the entries submitted to the broadcaster, while the artists of the selected entries were chosen by DR in consultation with their composers.
-The competing artists and songs were announced on 9 December 2004 and among the artists was the Olsen Brothers who won the 2000 Eurovision Song Contest.
+The competing artists and songs were announced on 9 December 2004 and among the artists was the Olsen Brothers who won Eurovision for Denmark in 2000.